mikaelho/pythonista-composite/README.md

 * `Round` - makes a square view into a round one
 * `Shadowed` - dark grey drop shadow

-Example stacker-type classes included are:
+Sample stacker-type classes included are:

 * `Clickable` - ui.Button included at the bottom of the stack
 * `Blurred` - background added tot the bottom of the stack
 * `Margins` - adds a margin-managing view on the top, with the expectation that something more will be added on top of it
 * `Editable` - ui.TextField added on top

 A subclass can of course be both a flavor and a stacker.
-The included examples are:
+There is one sample included:

 * `DefaultLabel` - adds a Label to the stack and sets some default values such as black text and center-alignment.